 “The trick to predicting the future of collections will be in how channels are augmented and how we engage with customers across those channels,” Jim added.
 “The winners will be the ones that provide a seamless experience and choice.”

-Digital engagement will continue to be at the forefront of collection strategies in the future, as will finding ways to show empathy and allowing customers to contact you across many different channels on their own timeframe.
+Debt collection software with digital engagement will continue to be at the forefront of collection strategies in the future, as will finding ways to show empathy and allowing customers to contact you across many different channels on their own timeframe.
 Finding the right balance between digital and traditional will be the challenge, as will educating your customers about all their options.

 “Digital engagement is going beyond collections,” Amon said in summary.
 “Collections is the first step, but the best organizations are building upon the relationship.
 They’re using this opportunity to educate and rehabilitate.
 Long term, it will become about prevention as opposed to collection.”